 If you were hurt due to a negligent bus operator or busing company, you need a skilled personal injury attorney like Jon Ostroff on your side.
-In a previous case, Ostroff Injury Law took legal action against Greyhound Bus Company after a fatigued driver crashed with a bus full of passengers.
+In a previous case, Ostroff Godshall Injury and Accident Lawyers took legal action against Greyhound Bus Company after a fatigued driver crashed with a bus full of passengers.
 We won over $21.3 million in verdicts and settlements for our clients that suffered harm in this crash.

 Whether you were involved in a crash with a public transit vehicle or other commercial bus, it can be beneficial to work with a legal professional.
 Our Norristown bus accident lawyers are here to help you fight for fair compensation.

 Establishing Fault for a Bus Crash in Norristown

 Just like every other motorist, commercial and private bus operators have an implicit legal duty to follow the rules of the road.
 These professional drivers and the companies that employ them are considered “common carriers,” meaning they owe an even higher degree of care to the people they are transporting.

 Any time a bus operator acts negligently, including an overt traffic violation, or driving while distracted or fatigued, they are legally “negligent.”
 A negligent bus driver can be held liable for any injuries you suffer in an accident caused by their actions.

 Likewise, bus companies and municipal transit authorities may bear liability for their employees’ actions.
 A company might even be directly negligent if its subpar hiring practices or failure to adequately train drivers led to an accident.

 Potentially Negligent Third Parties